ESpeak: Synthesis method

-eSpeakNG can be used as text-to-speech translator in different ways, depending on which text-to-speech translation step user want to use.
+eSpeakNG can be used as a text-to-speech translator in different ways, depending on which text-to-speech translation step the user wants to use.

-1. step — text to phoneme translation
+1. step – text to phoneme translation

-There are many languages (notably English) which don't have straightforward one-to-one rules between writing and pronunciation; therefore, the first step in text-to-speech generation has to be text-to-phoneme translation.
+There are many languages (notably English) which do not have straightforward one-to-one rules between writing and pronunciation; therefore, the first step in text-to-speech generation has to be text-to-phoneme translation.